guitarvydas/guitarvydas.github.io/_posts/2021-09-29-Programming Languages and OSs Not Needed.md

 Isolation implies concurrency.

-Software Components in an app must be written in such a way that order *cannot* matter.
+Software Components in an app must be written in such a way that order cannot matter.

-Components from one app can be re-ordered to form new apps.
+Components from one app can be re-ordered to form a new app.

 # Sightings of Isolation

-Isolation can be seen in UNIX pipelines (and threads).
+Isolation can be seen in UNIX threads.

 Isolation can be seen in Worlds (http://vpri.org/pdf/rn2008001_worlds.pdf).

-Isolation can be seen in distributed programming (e.g. networks of rPIs).

-[FYI - Functions do not enforce Isolation, OO does not enforce Isolation, etc., etc.]
+[FYI - Functions do not enforce Isolation, OO does not enforce Isolation, and so on.]

 [^1]: Term borrowed from Daniel Dennett.